Connect to a payment gateway

 As a Webflow merchant in the EEA, what should I do to make my store SCA compliant?

 Webflow uses Stripe checkout which fully supports SCA 3D Secure authentication during checkout, and only asks customers to provide additional authentication when strictly necessary.
 Learn more.

-If you're having trouble connecting to Stripe/PayPal from the Webflow Ecommerce settings panel or unable to refund orders, please contact Webflow support.
+If you continue to have trouble connecting to Stripe/PayPal from the Webflow Ecommerce settings panel, or are unable to refund orders, please contact Webflow support.